Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Human error framework

-We assume a preliminary phase of annotation task where the annotation instruction provides an initial understanding.
+Our focus on a human error framework is intended to reveal the different human reasoning processes that result in erroneous annotations.
+We assume a preliminary phase of the annotation task where instruction provides an initial understanding.
 However, this preliminary phase results in a mental representation of the concept (e.g., infrastructure damage during a disaster) at the beginning of an extended annotation task that is only partial, in the sense that the changing boundaries and nuances about a concept are learned while the annotations are performed.
 We also assume that the annotator can develop a mental representation of a concept by seeing a sufficient number of examples of this concept, even in the typical case where the examples are not annotated a priori.

-Following Reason's \citep{reason_human_2000} human error taxonomy built on Norman's theory \citep{norman1981categorization} and broadly applied, including the analysis of medical domain errors \citep{zhang_cognitive_2004}, we distinguish two classes of errors for the human annotation task: mistakes and slips.
-Mistakes are caused by not acquiring the correct cognitive representation of a concept.
+Following \citet{reason_human_2000}'s human error taxonomy built on \citet{norman1981categorization}'s theory and broadly applied, including the analysis of medical domain errors \citep{zhang_cognitive_2004}, we distinguish two classes of errors for the human annotation task: mistakes and slips.
+Mistakes result from the absence of a correct cognitive representation of a concept.
 Slips are errors that happen despite acquiring the correct cognitive representation of a concept.
-Based on these broad classes, we present a taxonomy of human errors in the annotation task for stream processing in Table \ref{tab:framework} and explain the main error types below.
-We do not claim that all classes of human errors are equally prevalent or are equally severe.
+Based on these broad classes, we present a framework of human errors in the annotation task for stream processing in Table \ref{tab:framework} and explain the main error types below.
+We do not claim that all classes of human errors are equally prevalent or are equally consequential.